Dennis Wheatley: Writing career

 During the 1930s, Wheatley conceived a series of mysteries, presented as case files, including testimonies, letters, and pieces of evidence such as hairs or pills.
 The reader had to inspect this evidence to solve the mystery before unsealing the last pages of the file, which gave the answer.
 Four of these 'Crime Dossiers' were published: Murder Off Miami, Who Killed Robert Prentice?, The Malinsay Massacre, and Herewith The Clues!.

 Wheatley also devised a number of board games including Invasion (1938), Blockade (1939), and Alibi (April 1953).

 In the 1960s, Hutchinson was selling a million copies of his books per year, and most of his titles were kept available in hardcover.
 A few of his books were made into films by Hammer, of which the best known is The Devil Rides Out (book 1934, film 1968).
 Wheatley also wrote non-fiction works, including an account of the Russian Revolution, a life of King Charles II of England, and several autobiographical volumes.

-He edited several collections of short stories, and from 1974 through 1977, he supervised a series of 45 paperback reprints for the British publisher Sphere with the heading "The Dennis Wheatley Library of the Occult", selecting the titles and writing short introductions for each book.
+He edited several collections of short stories, and from 1974 to 1977 he supervised a series of 45 paperback reprints for the British publisher Sphere with the heading "The Dennis Wheatley Library of the Occult", selecting the titles and writing short introductions for each book.
 These included both occult-themed novels by the likes of Bram Stoker and Aleister Crowley (with whom he once shared a lunch) and non-fiction works on magic, occultism, and divination by authors such as the Theosophist H. P. Blavatsky, the historian Maurice Magre, the magician Isaac Bonewits, and the palm-reader Cheiro.

 Two weeks before his death in November 1977, Wheatley received conditional absolution from his old friend Cyril 'Bobby' Eastaugh, the Bishop of Peterborough.
 He was cremated at Tooting and his ashes interred at the South Cemetery section of Brookwood Cemetery, under a tall tree near the entrance.
-He is also commemorated on the Baker/Yeats family monument at West Norwood Cemetery.
+He is also commemorated on the Baker/Yates family monument at West Norwood Cemetery.

 His estate library was sold in a catalogue sale by Basil Blackwell's in 1979.
 It suggested a well-read individual with wide-ranging interests, particularly with respect to historical fiction and Europe.

 His grandson Dominic Wheatley became one of the co-founders of the software house Domark, which published a number of titles in the 1980s and 1990s.

 Politics

 Wheatley's work reflects his conservative worldview.
 His protagonists are generally supporters of the monarchy, the British Empire and the class system, and many of his villains are villainous because they attack these ideas.
-Wheatley was an opponent of Nazism and Communism, believing the latter to be controlled by Satanic power.
+Wheatley was an opponent of Nazism and Communism, believing them to be controlled by Satanic power.